 Correct angular offset ×

-To correct the angular offset, please measure the current laser wavelength and enter the result in the text box below.
+To correct the angular offset, p result in the text box below. please measure the e current laser wavelength and enter r the

 Current wavelength: 746 cm -1 Set

 Figure 7.9.: Offset correction input screen.

 To download the calibration file which is currently being used by the system, click Download and follow the instructions in your browser's download window.